Home

 Photo: Canadian Museum of Civilization

-Left: "A Whale Ashore – Klahoquat," c.
+Left: Painting by American artist George Catlin, "A Whale Ashore – Klahoquat," c.
 1855.
-Painting by George Catlin National Gallery of Art Washington DC.
+National Gallery of Art, Washington DC.

 "Sea Hunters," Painting by Gordon Miller, 1983.